 Mrs. Janice Saunders is the preschool aide for PK3 and PK4 Programs.
 She graduated from Towson University with a Bachelor of Science Degree in Elementary Education.
 She also has graduate credits in Curriculum and Instruction from Frostburg State University.

 Ms. Lucy Firment is the head teacher of the PK4 five-day Program.
 She holds a Bachelor of Science degree in Early Childhood Education for grades PK-4, along with a specialization in Special Education for grades PK-8 from Seton Hill University.

-Ms. Paige Parshall is the preschool aide for the PK4 five-day Program.
-She holds a Bachelor of Science in Early Childhood Education with a certificate in Special Education from Seton Hill University.
+Ms. Samantha Paschal is the PK3 half-day teacher and the preschool aide for the PK4 five-day Program.
+She holds a Bachelor of Science in Early Childhood Education.
 She is certified to teach through the PA Department of Education.

 - Language Arts Development (listening, speaking, pre-writing, phonics)